-As a young man working at a local grocery store, he had had enough of working long hours on his feet all day.
+As a young man working at a local grocery store, Duane Moore had had enough of working long hours on his feet all day.

-He came across an advertisement for drivers at Metro Transit and chose to apply.
-Today, he’s a Garage Instructor, but like some other applicants, he didn’t pass the course the first time around.
+He came across an advertisement for drivers at Metro Transit and applied.
+Today, he helps train other operators.
+But like some other applicants, he didn’t pass the course the first time around.

 “A lot of people don’t understand that it’s not easy to get this job,” Moore said.
 “The process is important.
 It’s how we make sure there’s qualified operators on the road.”

 He took not passing the first round in stride and came back ready to prove he was qualified.
-It’s one of many lessons he can teach the next generation of operators as they take their first routes.
+It’s one of many lessons he can teach the next generation of operators as they enter the field.

 “When I started, the buses didn’t even have power steering,” Moore said.
 “Even then, I enjoyed being the captain on board a big bus.”

-He’s had plenty of experience and new operators will notice his arm replete with 25-plus years of service awards.
+He’s had plenty of experience and new operators will notice his sleeve decorated with service awards.
+In 2022, he was recognized for 30 years of safe driving.

 “Every five years, you gain a lot from experience on the road,” Moore said.
 “Some things you learn in a classroom, others from your co-workers, and others from experience.”